Need help with your essay?

 Call Veritas Prep at +1-310-295-2098 or click to

-Previously calling for applicants to discuss defining moments from their lives, Essay 1 is now a bit more specific, asking applicants to describe the most difficult obstacle they have ever overcome and to reflect on what they learned and how they changed from the experience.
-Given that applicants may draw from the personal or professional realms, there are numerous topics that could be appropriate here.
-For example, an applicant could discuss how growing up in difficult socioeconomic circumstances influenced his or her strong work ethic, or how adapting to a foreign culture made him or her an open-minded and adaptable person.
-Regardless of the subject, after providing a detailed description of the obstacle and how it initially hindered their lives, applicants should be sure to clearly explain how they overcame it and how that process shaped them in a positive way that has prepared them for success.
-To really prove to the adcom that they learned from the experience, applicants could provide a brief example of a later time when they navigated a difficult situation by implementing the strengths they’d gained.
-In demonstrating their overall growth, applicants will show the adcom that they possess the ability to overcome challenging circumstances to achieve a successful outcome.
+The framing of this question makes it clear that the admissions committee isn’t just interested in the process of overcoming adversity, but also with the resulting growth and character-building that occurred.
+Given that applicants may draw from the personal or professional realms in responding to this question, there are numerous topics that could be appropriate here.
+For example, an applicant could discuss how growing up in difficult socioeconomic circumstances influenced his or her strong work ethic, or how a relationship with an adversarial supervisor made him or her a more flexible, adaptable person.
+Regardless of the subject, after providing a detailed description of the situation or experience and the reasons it posed a challenge—i.e. what skills, values, areas of knowledge, or assumptions were tested— applicants should be sure to clearly explain how they rose to the challenge and how that process shaped them in a positive way that has prepared them for success.
+To really prove to the adcom that they learned from the experience, applicants could provide a brief example of a later time when they navigated a difficult situation by implementing the strengths they’ve gained.
+In demonstrating their overall growth, applicants will show the adcom that they possess the ability to exercise resilience and overcome challenging circumstances to achieve a favorable outcome.

 Call Veritas Prep at +1-310-295-2098 or click to